vastoumpelis/take_home_exercise/README.md

 Please take your time and make sure that the features you complete are done to a standard that you're happy with.
 Please complete the features in order.

-Read this document until the end before starting your work.
+Read this document thoroughly before starting your work.
 You are welcome to contact us if you have any question.

 Good luck! :)

 ### Submitting your work:

 Submit your work as a pull request to this repository.
+You should be able to complete this in a day but you're free to come back to us in 3-5 days.

 ## Completed Feature